LT-IntroToAI-SY2526/assignment3-per3-FrankMcCrudden/writeup.md

 ## Reflection Questions

 1. What are some key programming concepts or techniques that you learned while completing this assignment?
+I learned how for loops properly work, and pulling form lists work.

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+When the user types in a statement, that chat bpt will look if the statement that the user typed in matches with what the chatbot will respond with.
+If so the chatbot will pull form what the user said at specific index numbers and then will look through the list it was given.
+Depending on what the user asked, the chatbot eill then respond with an answer from the provided list it has.

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+It can be used in other search related inqueries where someone has a question and need an immediate answer, similar to search engines like google.
+This chatbot system can be improved on by adding a bigger list, or expanding that number of differeing questions the user can ask to get similar results from the chatbot.